 Cross posted from Worldwatch Institute’s Nourishing the Planet.

-To read more about innovations that increase harvests, mitigate environmental degradation, create access to markets and improve livelihoods, see: Aid Groups, Farmers Collaborate to Re-Green Sahel,“Re-greening” the Sahel Through Farmer-Managed Natural Regeneration , Improving Farmer Livelihoods and Wildlife Conservation, Protecting Wildlife While Improving Food Security, Health, and Livelihoods, Helping Conserve Wildlife–and Agriculture–in Mozambique, Bringing Inputs to Farmers, ECOVA MALI: Building Home Grown Knowledge, New Frontier Farmers and Processor Group: Reviving Farmland and Improving Livelihoods, The Abooman Women’s Group: Working together to Improve Livelihoods, It’s All About the Process and Turning the Catch of the Day into Improved Livelihoods.
+To read more about how farmers are improving their income and livelihoods through improved crops and processing, see: Bringing Inputs to Farmers, ECOVA MALI: Building Home Grown Knowledge, New Frontier Farmers and Processor Group: Reviving Farmland and Improving Livelihoods, The Abooman Women’s Group: Working together to Improve Livelihoods, It’s All About the Process, Turning the Catch of the Day into Improved Livelihoods and Transforming Crops into Products.

 Thank you for reading!
 As you may already know, Danielle Nierenberg is traveling across sub-Saharan Africa visiting organizations and projects that provide environmentally sustainable solutions to hunger and poverty.
 She has already traveled to over 19 countries and visited 130 projects highlighting stories of hope and success in the region.
-Stay tuned for more writing, photos and video from her travels.
+She will be in Turin, Italy for Slow Food International’s Terra Madre next, so stay tuned for more writing, photos and video from her travels.

 If you enjoy reading this diary, we blog daily on Nourishing the Planet, where you can also sign up for our newsletter to receive weekly blog and travel updates.
 Please don’t hesitate to comment on our posts, we check them daily and look forward to an ongoing discussion with you.
 You can also follow us on Twitter and Facebook.